corygrant/dingoPDM/docs/gettingstarted/introduction.md

 Built and tested dingoPDMs can be purchased through the Dingo Electronics Store.

-All PDMs are assembled, tested and shipped from Virginia :flag_us:
+All PDMs are assembled and tested in Virginia :flag_us:

 [Dingo Electronics Store](https://dingo-electronics.square.site/)